 - Submit a copy of your EnerGuide Evaluation (Renovation Upgrade Report) and the preferred quote you have selected

-- If you have a mortgage, it is strongly recommended that you discuss your participation in this program with your lender to ensure it does not breach any terms of your mortgage.
-You will be provided a program information letter upon registration to give to your lender.
+- If you have a mortgage, it is strongly recommended that you notify your lender [PDF - 88 KB] and confirm your participation does not breach any terms of your mortgage.

 - The Work Completion Report must be received within 10 months of the Local Area Service Bylaw being adopted for your property.